Maximizing Sequence-Submodular Functions and its Application to Online Advertising: Introduction

-\paragraph{Online allocation problem} There is a considerable amount of literature on adword auctions considering different variations for improving web and paid search results in the economics and computer science community.
-The adword auction problem that is considered in this paper, is the online allocation problem.
-In the online allocation problem, the goal is to decide which ads to show for each incoming query so that the the obtained profit from the advertisers is maximized.
-Several \cite{MSVV07, LPSV07} papers have studied this problem.
-Mehta et al \cite{MSVV07} presented a deterministic algorithm with the competitive ratio of $(1 - \frac{1}{e})$ in the worst case model.
-It can be shown that the competitive ratio for the greedy algorithm is $\frac{1}{2}$ in the worst case analysis.
-Later, Goel et al \cite{GM08} showed that the competitive ratio of the greedy approach in the random permutation model as well as the i.i.d model is $(1 - \frac{1}{e})$ and in fact, the analysis is tight.
+Our first application is online ad allocation problem.
+There is a considerable amount of work on AdWords auctions and in particular online ad allocation problem (see \cite{mehta2013online} for a survey).
+In the online ad allocation problem, the goal is to match incoming queries to advertisers with the goal of maximizing the revenue.
+Several papers such as \cite{MSVV07, LPSV07} have studied this problem.
+In particular, assuming that the maximum bid is very small compared to budgets, \cite{MSVV07} provide a deterministic algorithm with the competitive ratio of $1 - 1/e$ in the worst case model.
+It can be shown that the competitive ratio for the greedy algorithm is $1/2$ in the worst case model.
+Subsequently, \cite{GM08} showed that the competitive ratio of the greedy approach in the i.i.d model is $1 - 1/e$ and the analysis is tight.
 Their proof is partly based on the techniques used in \cite{KVV90} for the online bipartite matching problem.
-The offline variant of ad allocation has been studied in \cite{AM04, FGMS06}).
-It has also been shown that the problem is NP-complete with the best known approximation factor of $(1 - \frac{1}{e})$ and the results still hold even if bids are not very small compared to budgets.
-(If the bids are very small compared to budgets the solution obtained based on LP rounding has an approximation factor very close to $1$.)
+Our framework, however, provides a simple greedy algorithm that achieves the same $1 - 1/e$ competitive ratio (under the same common assumption that the maximum bid is very small compared to budgets).
+The offline variant of ad allocation has been studied in \cite{AM04} and \cite{FGMS06}, where they show that the problem is NP-complete with the best known approximation factor of $1 - 1/e$.